craftercms/docs/source/by-role/system-admin/performance-and-scaling/clustering.rst

     - The replicas will automatically perform an election and appoint a new primary.
 The new primary's health check will report that it's ready to receive traffic, the load balancer or DNS can then redirect or repoint traffic to the new primary.
     - As a new node or the old failed primary rejoin the cluster, they'll assume a replica role and catch up with the new primary.

 Crafter Studio provides a health check endpoint at ``/studio/api/2/monitoring/status?token={your management token}``.
-You can use this endpoint to check the health of any node in the cluster.
+You can use this endpoint to :ref:`check the health of any node <cluster-health-check-response>` in the cluster.
 This can be used to facilitate automatic failover.

 |hr|